 John received a BA in Economics from the University of New Hampshire, and a MS in Computer Science, focussed on Distributed Systems from DePaul University.

-A leading expert on big data architecture and Hadoop, Stephen brings over 20 years of experience creating scalable, high-availability, data and applications solutions.
-A veteran of WalmartLabs, Sun and Yahoo!, Stephen leads data architecture and infrastructure.
+A leading expert on big data architecture and Hadoop, Stephen O’Sullivan brings 20 years of experience to creating scalable, high-availability data and applications solutions.
+A veteran of WalmartLabs, Sun, and Yahoo!, Stephen leads data architecture and infrastructure.

 For exhibition and sponsorship opportunities, contact Susan Stewart at email@example.com